 Water treatment and distribution and sanitary wastewater collection and disposal services are important to the health of both the community and the environment.
 In 2002, the City owned and operated The City owns and operates two major water treatment facilities and one major wastewater treatment facility, along with the associated infrastructure (pipes, pumps, and storage facilities).
 These facilities make up the City's central systems, which service areas within the designated urban boundary.
-At other locations, public water and/or wastewater services are provided by smaller-scale City facilities, including such Villages as the Villages of Munster, Carp, Richmond and Vars, specific locations in the Greenbelt and a limited number of locations where services have been provided due to a unique circumstance, such as to remedy a specific health concern.
+At other locations, public water and/or wastewater services are provided by smaller-scale City facilities, including the Villages as the Villages of Munster, Carp, Richmond, Manotick, Marionville, Carlsbad Springs, Notre-Dame-des-Champs and Vars, specific locations in the Greenbelt and a limited number of locations where services have been provided due to a unique circumstance, such as to remedy a specific health concern.
 Altogether, these constitute the Public Service Area.